 *The calculus course must be the equivalent of Calculus I or higher as offered by your school’s mathematics department for math majors (compare to NYU’s MATH-UA 121 course); Calculus courses “targeted” to non-math majors (e.g., business calculus, elementary calculus, or calculus for social sciences) typically do not satisfy the calculus requirement for transfers.
-Beginning with students who are joining the Class of 2016 in fall 2013, you may also use a score of 4 or 5 on AP BC Calculus, a 6 or 7 on a higher-level IB Math, or an A or B in GCE A-level Math to satisfy the math requirement.
-(Students joining the Class of 2015 must still take a Calculus I course in college—AP exams will not serve as a substitute.)
+You may also use a score of 4 or 5 on AP BC Calculus, a 6 or 7 on a higher-level IB Math, or an A or B in GCE A-level Math to satisfy the math requirement.

 **Students transferring into the junior year should have completed at least an introductory Microeconomics course (blended, one-semester Microeconomics-Macroeconomics courses are not sufficient).
 If you take an introductory Microeconomics course but are unable to take/complete an intermediate-level Microeconomics course at your current institution, you would be required to take a Stern-specified upper-level Economics course at NYU after you transfer.